 Litigation stress increasingly impacts dental professionals

-Litigation stress is a negative emotion and physical reaction that comes when you are accused of a lawsuit or are brought on by the fear of continuous lawsuits being filed.
+Litigation stress is a negative emotion and physical reaction that comes when you have a lawsuit or have the fear of continuous lawsuits.
 Out of all the defendants, about 95% said that they had some measurable physical or emotional reaction when a lawsuit was filed against them.
-Litigating stress can bring a negative effect when you have to cope with normal events, communicate with others and it also stops you to concentrate well.
+Litigating stress can bring a negative effect when you have to cope with normal events and communicate with others and it also stops you to concentrate well.
 This can negatively impact your ability to properly do your job.

-Your individual plan will be based on your specific needs and might differ depending on what is and what is not covered.
-However, the following elements of a malpractice suit may be covered at least in some kind of form by your malpractice insurance:
+Your individual plan will be according to your specific needs and might differ depending on what is and what is not part of the coverage.
+However, the following elements of a malpractice suit may be part of the coverage at least in some kind of form by your malpractice insurance:

-The following are considered not covered under your malpractice insurance policy:
+The following are not under your malpractice insurance policy:

 Digging Deeper into Malpractice Insurance Coverage Specifics

 This is essential since you can review whether your insurance policy fits your current dental practice needs and is not based on different factors that could be hugely different at the current time.
-It’s also a good idea to evaluate from time to time your insurance company to decide whether you are insured by a company that you consider is right for your needs.
+It’s also a good idea to evaluate yourself from time to time your insurance company to decide whether you truly have insurance from a company that you consider is right for your needs.

 Dental malpractice insurance can be confusing to some.
 However, please keep in mind that there are some standard provisions within most policies that are less complicated.
 You may want to check those standards before purchasing a new malpractice insurance policy or when you review your current policy.

 You should, of course, have to know who determines if you should settle a claim.
 Do you have to decide?
 Is it up to the carrier?
 How much control do you have in regards to settling?
 The consent to settle a provision is essential to decide before you face an actual claim.
 More details regarding this since some policies don’t give you the final word in a certain settlement.